 When is it appropriate to applaud at a classical concert?

 Audiences tend to wait until all movements or sections of a piece are completed before clapping.
 In some pieces of music, the orchestra will pause briefly for about 10-15 seconds between movements.
 The audience holds their applause during the short breaks in music, until the end of the entire piece.
 The conductor will signal when a piece is finished by putting his or her arms down and turning to the audience.
 You can check your program before or during the performance so you'll know how many movements to expect.

 May I bring my children?

 Children may attend any Nashville Symphony concert as long as they have a ticket – we do not allow babies or toddlers without a paid ticket (no lap seats available).
 Symphony staff will ask parents to take disruptive children out of the concert hall.
 For families with young children, we recommend the Nashville Symphony’s Family Series, which was created especially for audience members ages 3-9.

-Parents who are breastfeeding should ask an usher for the best location to feed their child.
+Parents who are breastfeeding and would like to do so in a private location should ask an usher for the best location to feed their child.

 Can I take pictures?

 Photography, video and audio recording are prohibited in the concert hall or in any other space where a performance or rehearsal is taking place.
 Cameras may only be used with prior approval by the artist and the Nashville Symphony's Communications office, and photographers must be positioned in pre-approved locations within the venue.